irrwahn/irrvuan/flavor/README.md

 * `config` -- bash fragment
 > Either empty or containing variable assignments to control the
 > build process and define relevant settings in the target system.
-> See below for a comprehensive list of variables .
+> See below for a comprehensive list of available variables .

 * `overlay` -- directory tree
-> Either empty, or containing arbitrary files and folders that
+> Either empty, or containing arbitrary files and folders to copy
-> get copied to the produced disk image.
-> Certain variables get substituted when files are copied
+> to the target system.
+Certain variables get substituted when
-> to the disk image, see below for a comprehensive list.
+> files are copied, see below for a comprehensive list.

 * `xtrapkg` -- flat directory
 > Either empty, or containing additional `.deb` packages to